blawson69/PurseStrings/README.md

 ---
 ### --give
 Characters can exchange money between themselves.
 You must send a token ID that represents both the giving character and the taking (receiving) character along with the amount being given.

-> **Upgrade Notice:** This command has changed from previous versions of PurseStrings.
-The command syntax is now *significantly* different.
-Also, the giver ID *must* be the ID of a token representing a character.
-The taker ID can be either a token ID or a character ID for instances where a character acts as a "bank" for the Party.
+If you have a character that acts as a "bank" for the Party and does not have a token on the VTT, you can pass the character ID as a *taker only*.

 `!ps --give --giver|<giver_id> --taker|<taker_id> --amt|50gp`